publishpress/PublishPress-Future/readme.txt

 * FIXED: Fix the quick edit form and future action column for pages, #618;
 * FIXED: Fix support for WP before 6.4, #625;
 * ADDED: Add a new setting to select the time format in the date picker component, #626;
+* CHANGED: Stick the library woocommerce/action-scheduler on version 3.7.0, so we don't force WP min to 6.2;

 = [3.1.5] - 14 Dec, 2023 =